Inserting German characters in Windows (Umlauts and eszett)

 I’m learning German at the moment, and so I sometimes type things in German.
 I don’t have a German keyboard, so it can be awkward to insert character which aren’t using in English, like the eszett (ß) or umlauts (ä, ö and ü).
 On a Mac it is actually very easily – press Command+U and then dots appear in the edit box, and the next button you pretty will have the desired diaeresis.

 In fact, it isn’t true that the diaeresis is not used in English.
 Some people will use them on the second vowel when there are two vowels together, to indicate they are said as two separate sounds.
 For instance, one might write ‘coöperate’, to show that it is said ‘co-operate’, rather than ‘coop-erate’.
-‘Naïve’ is another one.
+‘Naïve’ is another example.

 So, I solved this problem by writing a program called Umalut.
 It sits in your system tray and when you either click the icon, or press a shortcut (hard coded to Windows Key + S at the moment), it will insert an umlauted character if a vowel or ‘y’ is pressed, or an eszett if ‘s’ is pressed.